Stjørdal Station

-Stjørdal Station (Stjørdal stasjon) is a railway station located in the town of Stjørdalshalsen in the municipality of Stjørdal in Trøndelag county, Norway.
+Stjørdal Station (Stjørdal stasjon) is a railway station located in the town of Stjørdalshalsen in Stjørdal Municipality in Trøndelag county, Norway.
 The station is located along the Nordland Line.
 It is located just north of the intersection of the E14 and E6 highways.
-The station serves both local and express trains northbound to Innherred and Nordland and southbound to Trondheim.
+The station serves both local and express trains northbound to Innherred and Nordland and southbound to Trondheim Central Station.
 The Trøndelag Commuter Rail between Steinkjer and Trondheim stops here hourly.

 History

 The station was opened on 1 October 1902 on the Hell–Sunnan Line between Hell Station and Levanger Station as the section to Stjørdal was finished.
 It was built based upon a design by Paul Armin Due.
 Prior to 1 June 919, the station was named Stjørdalen, since then it has been called Stjørdal.